-Average earning assets, comprised of loans, investment securities and other earning assets increased 9.4% in 1995 while interest bearing liabilities grew 9.0%.
-Net interest margin decreased to 3.4% for 1995 compared to 3.6% for 1994.
-As the above analysis indicates, increased volume contributed to additional net interest income in 1995 and 1994 of \$483,000 and \$408,000, respectively.
-In addition, the decrease in margins during 1995 and 1994 resulted in a decrease in net interest income of \$313,000 for 1995 and \$369,000 for 1994.
+Average earning assets, comprised of loans, investment securities and other earning assets decreased 8.2% in 1995 while average interest bearing liabilities decreased 10.5%.
+Net interest margin increased to 4.1% for 1995 compared to 3.8% for 1994.
+As the above analysis indicates, decreased volume was the primary reason net interest income increased in 1995.
+In addition, the decrease in margins during 1994 adversely affected net interest income in 1994.

-Average earning assets increased 7.4% in 1994 while interest bearing liabilities increased 6.0% in 1994.
+Average earning assets increased 2.0% in 1994 while interest bearing liabilities increased 1.3%.
 Net interest margin decreased to 3.6% for 1994 from 3.8% for 1993.
-The decrease in net interest margin over the two year period was due to competitive factors related to de novo entry into the Richmond market, an aggressive deposit acquisition posture, and continued shift in assets to loans secured by real estate.
-Real estate loans require less ongoing maintenance expense and lower loss reserves compared to most commercial loans, but yield a lower net interest margin.
+The decrease in net interest margin over the two-year period was primarily due to competitive factors and low rate car loan promotions.